Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It only provide insights for programmers.
 - [x] It does not ensure that the most important or highest risk areas of the code are being exercised by the tests.
 - [x] It could create incentives to write tests that simply increase Code Coverage, rather than tests that find bugs without increasing coverage.
-- [ ] It is too complicated to explain to management.
+- [ ] It is too complicated to explain to Management.
 - [x] Developers could stop adding more valuable tests once the target coverage is achieved.

 _[⬆ Back to Top](#table-of-contents)_